Skiing in Australia: Kiandra, the Northern Skifields, and the birth of skiing in Australia

 Australia's longest running skiing competition is the Balmain Cup.
 By 1933 team racing was open to virtually all competitors from any club or imported talents but Arthur Balmain of Cooma believed this was unfair to local enthusiasts.
 He donated a perpetual trophy open only to competitors residing in or about the Southern Districts and only for members who held membership for twelve weeks in the local ski club.
 Arthur Balmain, whose company transported skiers to all localities, envisaged a competition that would encompass all clubs.
 He decreed that a team must compete for the Balmain Cup with all members competing in four disciplines: Downhill, Slalom, Jump and Langlauf.
 In 1946 the competition format for competitors eligibility was changed and the jump section was removed.

 In the wilderness region south of Kiandra, The Alpine Hut, near Mount Jagungal, was built in 1939 to cater for skiers.
 Access was arduous - via packhorse and ski.

 The Kiandra Goldrush was short-lived, but the township remained a service centre for recreational and survival skiing for over a century.
 The Kiandra courthouse closed as a police station in 1937, and was for a time used as a private residence, before becoming the Kiandra Chalet (until 1953) and later the Kiandra Chalet Hotel, The owner of the Chalet ran a ski rope tow.
 The Chalet closed in 1973 and the building became a Roads Depot building.
-Australia's first T-Bar was installed on Township Hill in 1957, but in 1978, Kiandra's ski lift operations re-located permanently to nearby Mount Selwyn (Selwyn Snowfields).
+Australia's first T-bar lift was installed on Township Hill in 1957, but in 1978, Kiandra's ski lift operations re-located permanently to nearby Mount Selwyn (Selwyn Snowfields).
 Selwyn is the most northerly of Australia's ski resorts with a base elevation of 1492 m and a top elevation of 1614 m.
 Selwyn is well suited to families and first timers, with 88% of terrain catering to beginners and intermediates, however the steeper gradient of the Racecourse Run provides some more challenging terrain for advanced skiers and boarders.
 The longest run at Selwyn is the 800 m "Long Arm Run".